awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 ## Instance performance<a name="memory-compute-perf"></a>

-R4 instances feature up to 64 vCPUs and are powered by two AWS\-customized Intel XEON processors based on E5\-2686v4 that feature high\-memory bandwidth and larger L3 caches to boost the performance of in\-memory applications\.

-X1e and X1 instances feature up to 128 vCPUs and are powered by four Intel Xeon E7\-8880 v3 processors that feature high\-memory bandwidth and larger L3 caches to boost the performance of in\-memory applications\.

-High memory instances \(`u-6tb1.metal`, `u-9tb1.metal`, and `u-12tb1.metal`\) are the first instances to be powered by an eight\-socket platform with the latest generation Intel Xeon Platinum 8176M \(Skylake\) processors that are optimized for mission\-critical enterprise workloads\.

-High Memory instances with 18 TB and 24 TB of memory \(`u-18tb1.metal` and `u-24tb1.metal`\) are the first instances powered by an 8\-socket platform with 2nd Generation Intel Xeon Scalable 8280L \(Cascade Lake\) processors\.

 Memory optimized instances enable increased cryptographic performance through the latest Intel AES\-NI feature, support Intel Transactional Synchronization Extensions \(TSX\) to boost the performance of in\-memory transactional data processing, and support Advanced Vector Extensions 2 \(Intel AVX2\) processor instructions to expand most integer commands to 256 bits\.

 Some memory optimized instances provide the ability to control processor C\-states and P\-states on Linux\.
 C\-states control the sleep levels that a core can enter when it is inactive, while P\-states control the desired performance \(measured by CPU frequency\) from a core\.
 For more information, see [Processor state control for your EC2 instance](processor_state_control.md)\.